puppetlabs/puppet-docs/source/puppet/4.5/reference/whered_it_go.markdown

 ---
 layout: default
-title: "Where Did Everything Go in Puppet 4.x?"
+title: "Where did everything go in Puppet 4.x?"
 ---